HarshTambade/Finolax-AI/README.md

 ```
 Day 1: Earned ₹600 → AI: "Great start!
 Move ₹400 to Rent Jar."
 Day 3: Earned ₹800 → AI: "You're on track.
 Rent Jar: ₹1,200/₹8,000"
+       🤖 NEW: "Predicted income this week: ₹4,200 (75% confidence)"
 Day 5: Spent ₹500 on entertainment → AI: "⚠️ This is 25% of your safe weekly limit!"
+       🔍 NEW: "Unusual spending detected - 2x your average entertainment"
 Day 8: Earned ₹1,200 → AI: "Excellent!
 Rent Jar now 50% funded."
 ```